EcoJulia/Diversity.jl/docs/src/metacommunities.md

 The columns that identify a row are `div_type`, `measure`, `q`, `type_level`, `type_name`, `partition_level` and `partition_name`; `diversity` holds the answer.
-Selecting several orders at once and filtering afterwards is usually faster than repeated calls, because the individual diversities are computed once when the measure is built:
+Selecting several orders at once and filtering afterwards is usually faster than repeated calls, because the measure and everything it caches are then built once rather than once per order:

 ```@repl building
 profile = subdiv(NormalisedAlpha(mc), [0, 1, 2]);